 In addition to assets and liabilities, the statement of net position will sometimes include separate sections for deferred outflows and inflows of resources.
-These separate financial statement elements represent the use or acquisition of net position that applies to a future period or periods and will not be recognized as an outflow or inflow of resources until then.
+Deferred outflows of resources represent a consumption of net assets that apply to future periods, and deferred inflows of resources represent an acquisition of net assets that apply to future periods and will not be recognized as an outflow or inflow of resources until then.
 The District has deferred outflows and inflows of resources in the statement of net position that relate to deferred loss on bond refunding, and other postemployment benefits and pension related deferrals required by the implementation of GASB Statement No. 75 and 68, respectively.
 In the governmental fund financial statements, receivables that will not be collected within the available period have been reported as deferred inflows of resources.